 The contagiousness of pneumonia in dogs depends on the underlying cause.
 Bacterial and viral pneumonia can be highly contagious, spreading through airborne droplets or direct contact with infected animals.
 Fungal and aspiration pneumonia are not infectious but require prompt treatment to prevent complications.

-Effective dog pneumonia treatment involves addressing the underlying cause and providing supportive care:
+If your dog has been diagnosed with pneumonia, effective treatment will involve addressing the underlying cause and providing supportive care:

 How You Can Help Your Dog Recover From Pneumonia